anashraf002/AI-OCR/README.md

-# AI-OCR-Recognition
+# AI-OCR
-OCR Recognition of Russian Characters using AI
+OCR of Russian Characters using AI